 Articles under Infrastructure/Construction Notice

-Verizon will be installing fiber optic cables and associated equipment at Addison and Racine in the coming weeks starting Wednesday November 7, 2018.
+Verizon will be installing fiber optic cables and associated equipment in the alley east of Kenmore Ave and north of School St. Work will take place in the coming weeks starting Monday December 7th, 2020.
 These improvements will enhance the speed and dependability of wireless communications in the area.

-No parking signs will be posted along the following boundaries and will be in affect during construction hours:
+No parking: No parking signs will be posted along the following address ranges and will be in affect during construction hours:

 Meade Electric Co., Inc. (contractor) – Chris Hanlon 773-447-6627